niolabs/docs/docs/service-design-patterns/pub-sub.md

-# Publishing and Subscribing to Data in {{ book.product }}
+# Publishing and Subscribing to Data

-Designing systems with {{ book.product }} means designing how information, or signals,  moves through the system.
-The recommended way to get data from one service to another is to use the Pub/Sub mechanisms that are built in to {{ book.product }}.
-This can be done using the `Publisher` and `Subscriber` blocks located in the [communication block repository](https://github.com/nio-blocks/communication).
+Designing systems with {{ book.product }} includes designing how information, or signals,  moves through the system. {{ book.product }} recommends using the Pub/Sub mechanisms to move data from one service to another.
+The `Publisher` and `Subscriber` blocks are located in the [communication block repository](https://github.com/nio-blocks/communication).

 ## Topic Tree

-When using the `Publisher` and `Subscriber` blocks, you will need to decide which topic you wish to publish to or subscribe to.
+When using the `Publisher` and `Subscriber` blocks, you need to decide which topic you wish to publish to or subscribe to.
 The information organization of an entire {{ book.product }} system can be viewed as a hierarchical topic tree.

 ### Publishers